Hairy-tailed mole, Parascalops breweri

 Hibernator?
 No. They simply move deeper into the soil, tunneling below the frost line.

-In Ohio the hairy-taled moles, star-nosed moles, and eastern moles are found throughout the region.
+Distribution in NH and the Northeast: The hairy-taled moles, star-nosed moles and eastern moles are found throughout the region.

 Habitat: Lawns, meadows, orchards, and woods with moist, loose soil.
 Hairy-tailed moles prefer loamy, sandy soils well covered with plants and avoid wet, dry, or heavy clay soils.
 Star-nosed moles prefer swamps, bogs, and low, wet meadows (they’ve even been seen swimming under ice in the winter) but can manage in somewhat drier locales.
 Eastern moles prefer drier ground, as this loose soil allows the moles to tunnel deeper.